 Sociology

-Her research interests are the sociology of categorization, gender studies and trends in higher education.
+Her research interests include the construction of categorical order, the sociology of gender, and new developments in higher education.